AuthMe/AuthMeReloaded/docs/config.md

         # AuthMe will update the password to the new password hash
         supportOldPasswordHash: false
         # Prevent unsafe passwords from being used; put them in lowercase!
+        # You should always set 'help' as unsafePassword due to possible conflicts.
         # unsafePasswords:
         # - '123456'
         # - 'password'
+        # - 'help'
         unsafePasswords:
         - '123456'
         - 'password'